 This dish is full of strong tastes and big chunks, which makes it much more interesting than the standard recipe, where every mouthful tastes much the same.
 Smoked dyed haddock is the traditional fish ingredient but in the past I have successfully mixed together white fish, salmon and mackerel.
-Thin fillets don’t really work.
+Thin fillets don't really work.
 Nor do kippers.
 Serve with crunchy garlic bread.
-NB remember to take photographs next time we cook it, and add them here

 We cook in two pans and serve from one of them.
 You will also need a baking tray and grill for the garlic bread.